Boat Trailer Bearing / Brake Repairs,

 Before We Go Any Farther ; No matter how prepared you are, there is one thing that can and does happen oftener than you imagine.
 That is when you remove the lug nuts on either your towing vehicle or boat trailer and the wheel is rusted to the hub.
 This is common if you live or drive in an area where DOT salts, or uses deicer on the roads.
 This also could be for those of you who launch and retrieve your boat a lot in salt water.
 The steel wheels rust to the brake drum or spindle hub.
 Aluminum wheels seem to not be as effected as much by this disease.

 A pre season maintenance where you remove the wheels, inspect and possibly clean this area and lubricate with anti-seize or even chassis grease may help prevent this frustrating situation would be a good idea.
 This would also be a good time to rotate your trailer tires.
 You may have never thought about that, but you are recommended to do it regularly on vehicle tires to extend the tread life, why not trailer tires also?

 OK, now that you know, but do get caught in this situation, here is what Les Schwab does.
 They have a long handled 4# sledge hammer that they use to reach in and hit the TIRE on the inside.
 However it is suggested that you replace some of the lug nuts first (BUT LOOSE) so when it pops off that there is a possibility you also may knock the jack loose, as you do not want the axle laying on the road.
-Since most of us do not carry this type of removal took with us, remove your trailer hitch and ball, using it to beat the wheel off.
+Since most of us do not carry this type of removal took with us, remove your trailer hitch and ball from your vehicle, using it to beat the wheel off.

 If that does not work, replace the nuts but only tighten them about 1/2 way and SLOWLY drive a short distance.
 If it is on the front of the towing vehicle try to crank the steering wheel right/left which also may help break the rusted bond loose.